Frances Gillam Holden: Early life

 Gillam was born into a middle-class family at Gosford, New South Wales, Australia.
 She was the eldest daughter of Alfred Holden of Penshurst, and his wife Jane (née Osborne).
 Her father worked as a police magistrate at Brisbane Water and her mother was the daughter of Dr Alick Osborne.
 Holden was also the niece of George Kenyan Holden, a solicitor and politician, and cousins with John Watt, a businessman.

-The Holden family lived at Newport for a couple of years before moving to Penshurst in 1849.
+The Holden family lived in Newport for a couple of years before moving to Penshurst in 1849.

 Holden, along with her eleven siblings, were avid readers and were known as "the little bookworms" by other families in their neighborhood; she herself took her reading tastes from her father, enjoying books on English literature, poems, history, and Shakespeare.
 The twelve children were educated by in-home tutors due to her father's dislike of the idea of schools.

 Holden initially worked as a governess but began to show interest in nursing as she deemed it as a "more meaningful and rewarding sphere of work".